 But real goals, specific race goals, are a different thing altogether.

-Real goals can be a small stepping stone on your way to accomplishing an audacious goal, or they can be free-standing.
-But in either case, a real running goal needs to be based on where you are today.
+Realistic goals can be a small stepping stone on your way to accomplishing an audacious goal, or they can be free-standing.
+In either case, a realistic running goal needs to be based on where you are today.
+They need to be based in reality.
 They must be in line with your current fitness level.

 So what is realistic?